-It’s time to spill the beans and replace the bean bag fillings, which is super simple.
+It’s time to spill the beans and replace the bean bag filling, which is super simple.
 You can buy the new filling and add in pet-safe carpet powder with them to help keep the bag smelling fresh for the future.

 - Packing peanuts

 - Dry beans

 - Shredded paper

 You can play around with your options to see what fits your values and comfort.